mmattel/Raspberry-Pi-Setup/README.md

 sudo apt search netplan
 sudo apt install netplan.io
 ```
 After installing netplan, get the [01-netcfg.yaml](https://github.com/mmattel/Raspberry-Pi-Setup/blob/main/netplan/01-netcfg.yaml) example file, adapt it to your needs and save it in the `/etc/netplan/` folder.
-Note that this configuration disables IPv6 as not necessary and to reduce network startup time, but it can be enabled at any time again.
+Note that this configuration disables IPv6 as not necessary (by the use of `link-local: [ ]`) and to reduce network startup time, but it can be enabled at any time again.

 Apply the changes with following commands:
 ```